The Making of the Bideford Port Memorial Ceramic Trade Maps

 On the remaining central obelisk, Orchard Stonemasons carved the replacement ship and Maggie Curtis designed and made two terra-cotta plaques depicting two illustrated trade maps.

-To buy the book “trade maps” go to the
+To buy the book “trade maps” go to the contacts page

 I considered being asked to make commemorative plaques for a public memorial to be an honour, but daunting, especially when my knowledge of the history of Bideford Port was sketchy at best.
 However the research was fascinating, I found out why Harry Juniper called Peter’s Marland clay “pipe clay”, why when on holiday in Portugal in 1967 at the Cascois’ Fiesta the Prize for the Greasy pole was a salt cod and why there are so many Americans and Canadians visiting the North Devon Maritime Museum in Appledore.